Leadhills: Climate

-Leadhills experiences a subpolar oceanic climate (Cfc).
+Leadhills experiences an oceanic climate (Cfb), bordering on a subpolar oceanic climate (Cfc).
 Due to its elevation and inland position, winters are colder and summers cooler than lower lying areas.
-In terms of the local climate profile, given its elevated position and latitude, Leadhills is amongst the coldest places in the British Isles.
-According to the most recent 30-year climate period of 1981-2010 Leadhills is the second coldest village in the UK (of those with weather stations) with an annual mean temperature of 6.76 C making it slightly colder than the commonly regarded coldest settlement of Braemar, which had an annual average temperature of 6.81 C in this period.
+In terms of the local climate profile, given its elevated position and latitude, Leadhills is among the coldest places in the British Isles.
+According to the second most recent 30-year climate period of 1981-2010 Leadhills is the second coldest village in the UK (of those with weather stations) with an annual mean temperature of 6.76 C making it slightly colder than the commonly regarded coldest settlement of Braemar, which had an annual average temperature of 6.81 C in this period.
 However, Leadhills' slightly more exposed and elevated location than Braemar results in absolute minima being higher than one might expect - the December absolute minimum of -15.0 C compares favourably to usually milder Glasgow Airport's absolute minimum of -20.0 C.